BranchMetrics/unity-branch-deep-linking-attribution/README.md

 ![Branch Unity Config](https://raw.githubusercontent.com/BranchMetrics/Unity-Deferred-Deep-Linking-SDK/master/Docs/Screenshots/branch-key.png)

+#### If you want just send events without tracking
+If you don't need tracking and you want just send events, you need to set only  `Branch Key` and then press buttons  `Update iOS Wrapper` and `Update Android Manifest`.

 #### Overriding OnNewIntent for Android

 The Branch SDK contains an custom activity that is extended from UnityPlayerActivity.
 This is required in order to fix Android's OnNewIntent() to allow the app retrieves right link when app is in background.